Job Specification

 period of confinement.

-Knowledge of programs overseeing the care, usage, security,
+Knowledge of the programs overseeing the care, usage, security,

-training, and integrity of firearms, other restraint, and defense
+training, and integrity of firearms, other restraints, and defense

 equipment.

-Knowledge of administrative and law enforcement procedures for
+Knowledge of the administrative and law enforcement procedures

 directives.

-Knowledge of methods and techniques for performing investigations
+Knowledge of the methods and techniques for performing

-Knowledge of methods and procedures governing the preparation and
+Knowledge of the methods and procedures governing the

-Knowledge of procedures for recording statements attained from
+Knowledge of the procedures for recording statements attained

 Knowledge of surveillance methods and procedures.